 Interactive Radio Programming

-Working together with community radio stations, Africa’s Voices will be sparking radio discussions on topics of relevance, including issues of puberty, reproductive health, and HIV.
+Working together with community radio stations, Africa’s Voices will be sparking radio discussions on topics of relevance, including issues of education, puberty, reproductive health, and HIV/AIDS.
 Girls and young women will be encouraged to interact with the broadcasts via free SMS.

 Africa’s Voices will also carry out near-time analysis of the attitudes and perceptions of adolescent girls and young women in the target communities, and more broadly in Nairobi and Siaya, throughout the project period.
 We will analyse three principal data sources: (1) SMS received in response to interactive radio broadcasts, (2) SMS and social media generated through the One2One Integrated Digital Platform, (3) data generated from mobile phone surveys.
-Insights will be reported to the other partners and inform the design and delivery of their services, ensuring that they are tailored to the priorities and needs of adolescents girls.
 The rich insights we generate will inform the project partners, so that they can design and deliver services that are tailored to the priorities and needs of adolescents girls.

 Top image was taken in Narok, Kenya.
 Credit: The Girl Effect.